kaiwhata/mlab/mlab_cluster_howto.md

 #How to install Hive onto an Ubuntu server cluster and import Mlab data.

 This tutorial should take you through step-by-step instructions for creating a Hive cluster capable of running queries on a month of Mlab data in a matter of minutes on a couple of reasonable boxes.
+We ran these test on 2x 8GB, 3.4 GHz i7 pcs connect by a Linksys SE2800 switch.
+This process also runs on a 1GB, 2.8 GHz Pentium D (allbeit significantly slower).

 The general outline is:

 1. Install Ubuntu Server 14.04.3 on each box.

+2. Download mlab dataset

-2. Get Hadoop
+3. Get Hadoop

-3. Get Hive and connect to Hadoop
+4. Get Hive and connect to Hadoop

-4. Create tables and populate with data from Mlab.csv
+5. Create tables and populate with data from Mlab.csv

-5. Run SQL queries
+6. Run SQL queries

-6. ...
+7. ...

-7. Profit!
+8. Profit!

 ##Ubuntu Server install
 Create a bootable flashdrive with Ubuntu Server 14.04.3 on it (iso downloaded from: http://www.ubuntu.com/download/server) and use it to install on all nodes.